go-task/task/docs/usage.md

 ## Including other Taskfiles

+> This feature is still experimental and may have bugs.

 If you want to share tasks between different projects (Taskfiles), you can use the importing mechanism to include other Taskfiles using the `includes` keyword: